Nodding Bulrush

 Sedge family (Cyperaceae)

 Cultivation: The preference is full sun to light shade, wet to mesic conditions, and soil with organic matter to retain moisture.
 However, it tolerates rocky ground if there is sufficient moisture.
-In sunny areas that are too dry, the leaf blades often become yellowish green.
+In sunny areas that are too dry, the leaf blades often become yellowish green and they may wither away.

-Range & Habitat: Nodding Bulrush is common in most areas of Illinois; in the NW section of the state, it is occasional (see Distribution Map).
-Habitats include openings in moist woodlands, powerline clearances in wooded areas, edges of woodland paths, sedge meadows, riverbottom prairies, wet dolomite prairies, marshes and seeps, borders of rivers and ponds, moist depressions in limestone glades, roadside ditches, and fields.
-Sometimes, this species is found in mesic black soil prairies, but this is atypical.
+Range & Habitat: The native Nodding Bulrush is common in most areas of Illinois; in the NW section of the state, it is occasional (see Distribution Map).
+Habitats include openings in moist woodlands, powerline clearances in wooded areas, moist meadows in wooded areas, sedge meadows, river-bottom prairies, wet dolomite prairies, marshes and seeps, low areas along rivers and ponds, moist depressions in limestone glades, roadside ditches, and abandoned fields.
+Sometimes, this species is found in mesic prairies, but this is less typical.
+Nodding Bulrush can be found in both disturbed and higher quality natural areas.

-Faunal Associations: The caterpillars of Archanara oblonga (Oblong Sedge Borer Moth) and Archanara subflava (Subflava Sedge Borer Moth) bore through the culms of Scirpus spp.
-(Bulrushes) and other members of the Sedge family.
-The seedheads of Bulrushes are an important source of food to ducks and some other birds (see the Bird Table for a listing of these species).
-The foliage is eaten by Canada Geese and Trumpeter Swans, while the culms and rootstocks are eaten occasionally by muskrats.
+Faunal Associations: Insects that feed on bulrushes (Scirpus spp.) include semi-aquatic leaf beetles (Donacia spp., Plateumaris spp.), the seed bug Cymus angustatus, the plant bug Teratocoris discolor, the aphids Rhopalosiphum cerasifoliae and Schizaphis scirpicola, larvae of the leaf-miner moth Elachista madarella, stem-boring larvae of the moths Archanara oblonga (Oblong Sedge Borer) and Archanara subflava (Subflava Sedge Borer), larvae of the moth Leucania scirpicola (Scirpus Wainscot), and larvae of Meropleon diversicolor (Multicolored Sedge Miner Moth); see Clark et al. (2004), Hoffman (1996), Knight (1941), Blackman & Eastop (2013), Microleps website (2010), Covell (1986/2005), Harms & Grodowitz (2009).
+The seeds and/or seedheads of bulrushes are an important source of food to ducks, rails, and other wetland birds (see Bird Table for a listing of these species).
+The foliage is eaten by the Canada Goose and Trumpeter Swan, while the culms and rootstocks are eaten occasionally by muskrats.
 Meadow Voles gnaw on the seedheads.

 Photographic Location: A powerline clearance at Busey Woods in Urbana, Illinois.

-Comments: Nodding Bulrush has attractive foliage and a rather elegant drooping inflorescence.
-To a greater extent than many other Scirpus spp.
-(Bulrushes), this adaptable species often occurs in woodlands and other surprisingly dry areas, although it also occurs in wetlands.
-Nodding Bulrush can be distinguished from many other Bulrushes by its flat leaf blades and drooping inflorescence.
-The spikelets of Nodding Bulrush occur individually at the tips of its branchlets, while Scirpus cyperinus (Wool Grass) and other Bulrushes with a similar appearance have sessile clusters of spikelets at the tips of their branchlets.
-The spikelets of Nodding Bulrush are oblongoid and about 3 times longer than they are across.
-In contrast, the spikelets of other Bulrushes are often ovoid and less elongated in appearance.
-Another important distinction is the appearance of the floral scales during the period of bloom: each scale of Nodding Bulrush has a conspicuous central vein that is green, while the scales of other Bulrushes usually have inconspicuous central veins.
+Comments: Nodding Bulrush (Scirpus pendulus) has attractive foliage and a rather elegant drooping inflorescence.
+To a greater extent than many other bulrushes (Scirpus spp.), this adaptable species often occurs in woodlands and other surprisingly dry areas, although it also occurs in wetlands.
+Nodding Bulrush can be distinguished from many other bulrushes by its flat leaf blades and drooping inflorescence.
+Nodding Bulrush has pedicels that are at least as long as the spikelets, while Wool Grass (Scirpus cyperinus) and other bulrushes with a similar appearance usually have sessile clusters of spikelets.
+The spikelets of Nodding Bulrush are oblongoid-ellipsoid to oblongoid-lanceoloid in shape and about 3 times as long as they are across, while the spikelets of other bulrushes are usually more ovoid in shape and about 2 times as long as they are across.
+Another important distinction is the appearance of the floral scales during the period of bloom: the scales of Nodding Bulrush have conspicuous central veins that are green, while the scales of other bulrushes usually have inconspicuous central veins.

 Return